Bonsai Mary

 Appearance of Ficus ingens

 The bark of Ficus ingens is pale gray, smooth, and sometimes develops small fissures as the tree matures.
 Its branches grow in a unique pattern, creating a visually appealing silhouette.
-The tree produces small, inconspicuous flowers followed by small round fruits that turn from green to purple when ripe.

 Distinctive Traits of Ficus ingens: